Climbing Strong: Understanding & Preventing Common Finger Injuries

 Volar plate injuries involve damage to the ligamentous structure located at the base of the finger joints, typically resulting from hyperextension or traumatic impact.
 Climbers may be at risk of volar plate injuries during falls or when catching holds with extended fingers.

-Physiotherapy interventions for volar plate injuries may include splinting to immobilize the affected joint during the initial healing phase, followed by progressive strengthening and range of motion exercises.
+Physiotherapy interventions for volar plate injuries may include may include splinting, progressive strengthening, and range of motion exercises to support recovery.

 Growth Plate Injuries